caesarra2/C-language-basics/README.md

-# Functions, Arrays, Pointers and Dynamic Memory Allocation in C Language.
+# Functions, Arrays, Pointers and other features in C Language.
 -----------------------------------------------------------------------------------
 ## Functions
 What is a function?
 A function is a group of statements that together perform a task.